Beyond the Pseudoforest Strong Nine Dragon Tree Theorem: Proof of the upper bounds

 \begin{lemma} A red component $K$ is small if and only if $\frac{e(K)}{v(K)} < \densNDT$.
 In particular, $\ell$ is the largest integer $n$ such that $\frac{n}{n+1} < \densNDT$. \end{lemma} \begin{proof} If $K$ contains a cycle, then $K$ is not small and we have $\frac{e(K)}{v(K)} = 1 > \densNDT$.
 If $K$ is acyclic, $\frac{e(K)}{v(K)} \!=\! \frac{e(K)}{e(K) + 1} < \densNDT$ is equivalent to $e(K) < \frac{d}{k+1}$, which is equivalent to $e(K) \leq \floor{\frac{d-1}{k+1}} = \ell$. \end{proof}

 A small component cannot be bad; we prove this in Corollary \ref{cor:smallIsNotBad}.
 We will want to augment our decomposition, and we will want a measure of progress that our decomposition is improving.
 Of course, reducing the number of bad components or their size would be a clear improvement.
 However, this might not always be possible, so we will introduce a notion of a ``legal order" of the red components.
-This order keeps track of the number of edges in components which are ``close" to the root component, with the idea being that if we can continually perform augmentations to make components ``closer" to the root component have fewer edges without creating any new bad components, then we might be able to perform an augmentation which makes the root component ``less bad'' or even not bad at all.
-We formalize this in the following manner.
+This order keeps track of how ``close'' a red component is to the root component.
+Our goal is to continually perform augmentations that make components ``closer" to the root component have fewer edges, without creating any new bad components.
+If our augmentations result in small red components next to the root component, then we might be able to perform an augmentation which makes the root component ``less bad'' or even not bad at all.